ATOMNFT/Pwny-Trainer/INSTALL.md

 1. Go to **Sketch > Include Library > Manage Libraries**.
 2. Search for `TFT_eSPI by Bodmer` and install it.

+### For User living outside of North America
+If you live outside of North America, you may need to want to adjust the Wi-Fi channels in the sketch to match your region's regulatory domain.
+The sketch uses as default the North American channels 1-11.
+You can change this by modifying the `allowExtraChannels` const from `false` to `true` in the sketch.
+This will allow the ESP32 to use channels 1-13.

 ### Pwnagotchi Firmware
 Ensure you have the latest Pwnagotchi firmware installed and configured.
 Follow the instructions [here](https://pwnagotchi.ai).